Migrate on-premises Apache Hadoop clusters to Azure HDInsight - data migration best practices

 DistCp is an Apache project that uses a MapReduce Map job to transfer data, handle errors, and recover from those errors.
 It assigns a list of source files to each Map task.
 The Map task then copies all of its assigned files to the destination.
 There are several techniques can improve the performance of DistCp.

 DistCp tries to create map tasks so that each one copies roughly the same number of bytes.
 By default, DistCp jobs use 20 mappers.
 Using more Mappers for Distcp (with the 'm' parameter at command line) increases parallelism during the data transfer process and decreases the length of the data transfer.
 However, there are two things to consider while increasing the number of Mappers:

-- DistCp's lowest granularity is a single file.
-Specifying a number of Mappers more than the number of source files does not help and will waste the available cluster resources.
+DistCp's lowest granularity is a single file.
+Specifying a number of Mappers more than the number of source files doesn't help and will waste the available cluster resources.

 Use more than one DistCp job

 When the size of the dataset to be moved is larger than 1 TB, use more than one DistCp job.
 Using more than one job limits the impact of failures.
 If any job fails, you only need to restart that specific job rather than all of the jobs.

 Consider splitting files

 If there are a small number of large files, then consider splitting them into 256-MB file chunks to get more potential concurrency with more Mappers.